A co-op organiser packing food.

 They are not-for-profit groups, set up to meet members’ needs and are controlled by the people who join them.
 They are based on solidarity, not charity.

-While members have to contribute towards the cost of their shopping, food co-ops offer a great value for money.
+While members contribute towards the cost of their shopping, food co-ops offer a great value for money.

 They are the most affordable and sociable way to access food.